Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 Modules are stored in the _jai\modules_ folder.
 They are installed globally on a machine, so that all Jai applications need to use the same modules collection.
-> A system will be made so that modules you use get copied locally into your application.
+> A system will be made so that the modules you use get copied locally into your application.
 The advantage is that you have a stable build that doesn't randomly break unless you decide to update those modules (see also § 8.5).

 When a module (for example TestScope) is not found, the compiler gives the error:
 `Error: Unable to find a module called 'TestScope' in any of the module search directories.